Hyundai Motorsport customer results round-up bulletin

 A pair of i20 R5 crew ended the Rallye Sierra Morena (March 21-23) on the overall podium to begin the tarmac rally season in Spain.

 A total of five Hyundai R5 took the start, the best-represented manufacturer in the premier class of the rally, and the early standings backed up the strength in numbers.
 Iván Ares led into the overnight halt after winning two of the four stages held on Friday afternoon.
 José Antonio Suárez held the third place at the same point, with Surhayen Pernía in fourth overall.

 Suarez retired from the rally on Saturday morning, but Ares and Pernía remained part of the podium battle and took a fastest time apiece on the day.
 Ares was edged into second place, claiming his 21st national series podium at the wheel of an i20 R5.
 Victory on the Super Special final stage put an exclamation point on Pernía’s run to third on his first rally with new co-driver Alba Sánchez González.

 Top five in European competition for Portuguese pairing

-Still learning the car, the duo were safely in the top ten at the start of the final day after a consistent drive on the island’s gravel roads.
+Still learning the car, the duo were safely in the top ten at the start of the final day after a steady drive on the island's gravel roads.
 However, with heavy rain and fog greeting the crews for Saturday, the Hyundai crew came alive.
-From eighth at the start they climbed up the order courtesy of top three times on each of the last four stages.
+From eighth position at the start, they climbed up the order courtesy of top three times on each of the last four stages.
 The move into fourth was confirmed on the final run, giving the team a spot on the Portuguese national championship podium.
-Importantly, as well as conquering the conditions and claiming the points the crew felt they had learnt crucial information about the handling of their car in their second Hyundai outing.
+Conquering the conditions and claiming the points, the crew felt they had learnt crucial information about the handling of their cars in their second Hyundai outing.